Lung Cancer Life Expectancy

 What Is the Life Expectancy of Lung Cancer?

-Graphic noting that 35% of SCLC cancer patients and 80% of NSCLC patients achieve remission with treatmentsThe life expectancy of lung cancer is how long a patient is expected to live after a diagnosis.
-Lung cancer life expectancy depends on various factors, including the patient’s health, the type of lung cancer they have, and cancer stage.
+Graphic noting that 35% of SCLC cancer patients and 80% of NSCLC patients achieve remission with treatmentsThe life expectancy of lung cancer is how long you are expected to live after a diagnosis.

 Get Help for Asbestos Lung Cancer